 The caretaker of the death house provided minimal care for the residents.
 Meals were provided for the residents by their own relatives, who delivered them in tiffin carriers.
 Poorer residents had their meals served on banana or yam leaves or even wrapped in newspaper.

 Most residents would live for only a few days or up to a week after moving into the death house, although a few lingered on for one to two months before succumbing to their illnesses.
 A miraculous few even survived, recovered and eventually returned home.

 Relatives and friends would wait in the death house and gather near the dying person, leaving for home only on short breaks for a bath and change of clothes.
 They would also “entertain their friends and relatives with beer, brandy, mineral water and Chinese tit-bits”.
 Friends and relatives keeping vigil into the night would also play mahjong and card games.

 Wealthier families held dinner feasts outside the death house as a pre-departure memorial for the dying relative.
 Families would borrow money at up to 20 percent interest rates, incurring debts to fund such death watches.

-Death houses thus served a practical and essential service in the densely populated and built environs of Chinatown by providing temporary housing facilities for the terminally ill on a multi-use property where funeral ceremonies could be performed and as a funeral parlour where wakes could be held.
+Death houses served a practical and essential service in the densely populated and built environs of Chinatown by providing temporary housing facilities for the terminally ill on a multi-use property where funeral ceremonies could be performed and as a funeral parlour where wakes could be held.

-Simple funeral rites were performed on the ground floor, restricted to a specific area, near to the front entrance.
-With six deaths occurring every day on average during the late 1940s, it was not uncommon for funeral ceremonies to be held for two to three corpses simultaneously, with different priests engaged by the different families.
+Simple funeral rites were performed on the ground floor, restricted to a specific area, near the front entrance.
+With six deaths occurring every day on average in the late 1940s, it was not uncommon for funeral ceremonies to be held for two to three corpses simultaneously, with different priests engaged by the different families.
 The ceremonies were also performed along the main road or outside death houses if there was insufficient space indoors.